-- The short-term incentive target, expressed as a percentage of base salary, for each role; - Adjusted EBITDA of QI or business unit to which the Named Executive Officer is related, for 10% of the target for QMI and Videotron Named Executive Officers and for one third of the target in the case of Named Executive Officers of other business units; - Adjusted cash flows from operations of QI or of business unit to which the Named Executive Officer is related, for 60% of the target for QMI and Videotron Named Executive Officers and for one third of the target in the case of Named Executive Officers of other business units; - Individual strategic objectives of the QMI and Videotron Named Executive Officers for 30% of the target and for one third of the target in the case of Named Executive Officers of other business units.
+- The short-term incentive target, expressed as a percentage of base salary, for each role; - Adjusted EBITDA of QI or business unit to which the Named Executive Officer is related, for 10% of the target for QMI and Videotron Named Executive Officers and for one third of the target in the case of Named Executive Officers of other business units; - Adjusted cash flows from operations of QI or of business unit to which the Named Executive Officer is related, for 60% of the target for QMI and Videotron Named Executive Officers and for one third of the target in the case of Named Executive Officers of other business units; and - Individual strategic objectives of the QMI and Videotron Named Executive Officers for 30% of the target and for one third of the target in the case of Named Executive Officers of other business units.

-For the purposes of the short-term incentive program for financial 2022, the target as a percentage of base salary was 88% for Pierre Karl Péladeau, 70% for Hugues Simard, 55% for Mohamed Drif, 55% for Martin Tremblay and 60% for Lyne Robitaille.
+For the purposes of the short-term incentive program for financial 2023, the target as a percentage of base salary was 88% for Pierre Karl Péladeau, 70% for Hugues Simard, 55% for Mohamed Drif, 51% (45% before October 9th, 2023) for Jean-François Lescadres and 30% for Jean B. Péladeau.